Trulieve Announces Closing of - GuruFocus.com

 PR Newswire

 TALLAHASSEE, Fla., Dec.
-21, 2022 /PRNewswire/ -- Trulieve Cannabis Corp.
-(CSE: TRUL) (OTCQX: TCNNF) ("Trulieve" or "the Company"), a leading and top-performing cannabis company in the U.S., today announced the closing of a commercial loan secured by a cultivation and manufacturing site in Florida for aggregate gross proceeds of $71.5 million.
-Trulieve will pay interest at a fixed rate of 7.53% for the duration of the five-year loan.
-Lenders were comprised of three banks, with Valley National Bank serving as lead agent.
+22, 2022 /PRNewswire/ -- Trulieve Cannabis Corp.
+(CSE: TRUL) (OTCQX: TCNNF) ("Trulieve" or "the Company"), a leading and top-performing cannabis company in the U.S., today announced the closing of a commercial loan secured by a cultivation and manufacturing facility located in West Virginia for aggregate gross proceeds of $18.9 million.
+Trulieve will pay interest at a fixed rate of 7.3% for the first five years of the ten-year loan.
+After five years, the rate resets at five-year Treasury plus 3.5% for the remainder of the loan.
+The Company may prepay the loan with cash from operations with no prepayment penalties at any time.
 The Company intends to use the net loan proceeds for general corporate purposes.

-"We are pleased to announce this non-dilutive financing at industry leading terms, particularly given the current macroeconomic backdrop," said Trulieve Chief Executive Officer, Kim Rivers.
-"This loan provides Trulieve greater flexibility as we focus on improving cash flow in 2023."
+"We are pleased to announce our second non-dilutive financing this month," said Trulieve Chief Executive Officer, Kim Rivers.
+"This financing at attractive terms further bolsters our cash position as we enter 2023."

-"We're proud to partner with Trulieve, one of the leading providers in the medical and recreational cannabis industry," remarked John Meyer, Senior Vice President of Commercial Lending at Valley Bank.
-"As one of the premier commercial banks in the country, Valley has a wide array of innovative financial solutions to serve every industry, including cannabis related businesses like Trulieve.
-We believe our relationship-based banking model was a differentiator in structuring this commercial loan with Trulieve and we're excited to support them as they continue to grow and expand into new markets."

 About Trulieve